 If you’re someone who is uncomfortable when people are very close to you, shielding can encourage others to give you a little more personal space.

 It can help you present the kind of image you want to give off.

 For example, being confident and focused, being alert and aware, being open and friendly, etc. You can fill your shield with a color or emotion that you want to have close to you as a reminder throughout your day.

 It can help if you are in a situation that involves firm boundaries or confrontation (no matter how polite).

 Some people find the idea of a shield a good way to help them be clear and firm in important discussions (about work needs, relationships, or other topics).
-It can help you come across more clearly or be clear about your limits and boundaries.
+It can help you be clear about your limits and boundaries.
 It can also give you some emotional perspective, rather than getting dragged into the broader emotions of a disagreement.